Route Grade Votings

 Total votes cast 144

 Climb the slanting flake then move right to a crack.
-Up this to niche then follow a tin crack ledges.
+Up this to a niche then follow a thin crack to ledges.
 Move back out left for a reachy exposed finale if required.
 Some care is needed with the protection as wires in the niche tend to lift out.

 Seconded this barefoot, lovely juggy moves and good rest ledges, A bit of a worrying move of the last ledge!

 This is one of the finest severes in the peak, no question

 oooh my first Severe, totally recommended and just lovely - really really really lovely! :)

 A fine route - seconded it, then led it.
 And you can do it in 2 pitches if you want (as per the couple who went up after I'd led it - there is a reachy move (if you are under 5ft 6in) moving off the massive ledge at just below half height.
 My second (5ft 4in) wasn't happy with that bit.

 First ever lead and what a great climb.
 Lots of gear available if you need it, much fun as you like.